readthedocs/blog/jupyter-book-read-the-docs.rst

-As described in :doc:`the official documentation <jupyterbook:publish/readthedocs>`, users can either :ref:`manually export the configuration <jupyterbook:sphinx:convert>` running a command at will, or :ref:`set up an automation to do it on every change <jupyterbook:sphinx:convert:pre-commit>`.
+As described in :doc:`the official documentation <jupyterbook:publish/readthedocs>`, users can either :ref:`manually export the configuration <jupyterbook:sphinx:convert>` running a command at will, or set up an automation to do it on every change.

 .. note:: Update April 4th, 2022